-Dr. Guarneri is Board-certified in cardiology, internal medicine, nuclear medicine and holistic medicine, President of the American Board of Integrative Holistic Medicine and is Senior Advisor at Atlantic Health for the Center for Well Being.
-Dr. Guarneri was an English Literature major as an undergraduate at New York University.
+Board-certified in cardiovascular disease, internal medicine, nuclear medicine and holistic medicine, Dr. Guarneri is President of the American Board of Integrative Holistic Medicine, the Academy of Integrative Health and Medicine and is Senior Advisor to the Atlantic Health System for the Center for Well Being and Integrative Medicine.
+Dr. Guarneri also is founder and director of Guarneri Integrative Health, Inc and the Taylor Center for Integrative Medicine Education and Research.
 Her medical degree is from SUNY Medical Center in New York, where she graduated number one in her class.
-Dr. Guarneri served her internship and residency at Cornell Medical Center, where she later became chief medical resident.
-She served cardiology fellowships at both New York University Medical Center and Scripps Clinic.
+Dr. Guarneri served her internship and residency at Cornell Medical Center, where she later became chief medical resident, and then cardiology fellowships at both New York University Medical Center and Scripps Clinic.

 Dr. Guarneri began her career at Scripps Clinic as an attending in interventional cardiology, where she placed thousands of coronary stents.
 Recognizing the need for a more comprehensive and holistic approach to cardiovascular disease, she founded the Scripps Center for Integrative Medicine where state-of-the-art cardiac imaging technology and lifestyle change programs are used to aggressively diagnose, prevent and treat cardiovascular disease.
 Dr. Guarneri served as SCIM’s Medical Director for 15 years.